kubernetes-retired/heapster/docs/storage-schema.md

 labels=labels:beta.kubernetes.io/arch:amd64,beta.kubernetes.io/os.linux,kubernetes.io/hostname:127.0.0.1
 ```
 This will make bosun confused and panic with something like "panic: opentsdb: bad tag: beta.kubernetes.io/os:linux".
   * User-provided labels can be stored additionally as separate labels with Heapster `--store-label`.
-Similarily, using `--ignore-label`, labels can be ommited in concatenated labels.
+Similarly, using `--ignore-label`, labels can be omitted in concatenated labels.

 ## Aggregates